dalf/feedToJs/README.md

 feedToJs
 ========

 Convert RSS and Atom feeds to an common JS structure.
-Be aware about the same origin policy.
+If you want to use it, be aware about the same origin policy.

-A sample template system is used internally to parse RSS and Atom.
+A small template system is used internally to parse RSS and Atom.
 It is used JQuery because XPath is supported by IE 10...

-Not tested : the template should be able to managed HTML document.
+Not tested : the template system should be able to managed HTML document.